 Let your voice be heard about the future of Raritan Bay!
 Williams has proposed a 22-mile pipeline project to expand its existing Transco transmission system to transport natural gas from the Marcellus Shale region through Raritan Bay to New York.
-If built, the pipeline would disturb habitat for clams, horseshoe crabs, fish, and other marine animals.
-This is a step backwards for our energy policy and the environment by committing the region to more fossil fuel infrastructure projects that may be unnecessary or make it more difficult for renewables to enter the market.
-Williams has already pre-filed the project with the Read more →
+If built, the pipeline will disrupt YOUR fishing, boating. and recreational activities!
+Construction of the pipeline would also disturb habitat for clams, horseshoe crabs, fish, and other marine animals.
+This is a step backwards for our energy policy and the environment by committing the region to more fossil fuel infrastructure projects that may be unnecessary or make it more difficult Read more →

 Debbie Mans, Baykeeper & Executive Director

 Debbie Mans has been Baykeeper and Executive Director since April, 2008.
 Prior to joining NY/NJ Baykeeper, Debbie was the Environmental and Energy Policy Advisor for Governor Jon S. Corzine.
 She was also appointed by Governor Corzine to the New Jersey State Planning Commission.
 Prior to working for the Governor, Debbie was the Policy Director at Baykeeper, a position she held from 2002 through 2006.
 Debbie is a graduate of The University of Michigan and holds a J.D. from Vermont Law School.
 Debbie is the Chair of the New Jersey League of Conservation Voters and on the Board of the New Jersey League of Conservation Voters Education Fund.
 Click here to send an email to Debbie